alxhotel/angular-openvidu/README.md

 ```
 └── src
     ├── openvidu-template		-- root		directive with all the OpenVidu logic
     ├── openvidu-hangouts		-- root		component with a predefined layout for Hangouts
     │   └── stream-hangouts		-- stream	component for the Hangouts layout
-    └── openvidu-appearin	-- root		component with a predefined layout for AppearIn
+    ├── openvidu-appearin		-- root		component with a predefined layout for AppearIn
-        └── stream-appearin	-- stream	component for the AppearIn layout
+    │   └── stream-appearin		-- stream	component for the AppearIn layout
+    └── openvidu-gotomeeting	-- root		component with a predefined layout for GoToMeeting
+        └── stream-gotomeeting	-- stream	component for the GoToMeeting layout
 ```

 ### API